 Be careful what you ask me for

-My husband mentioned that he would love some coleslaw, a dish he enjoyed the many years he was a vegetarian.
+Lord D mentioned one day that he would love some coleslaw, a dish he enjoyed the many years he was a vegetarian.
 I love to please My Lord and bought a small cabbage to make some slaw.
 When I cook (my husband is making a lovely pork roast tonight) I am both Daisy and Mrs. Patmore so employ whatever tool works best.
 In this case my mandoline made handy work of shredding cabbage and carrots.
 I ended up with an enormous bowl of slaw.
 I had the foresight not to make dressing for the lot.
 After 3 days of raw cabbage with every meal, Lord D (my husband) cried uncle, leaving me searching for another way to use up the shredded slaw.
 And then it hit us: colcannon.
 A traditional one pot dish, it is found all across the UK, known by a variety of names (colcannon, bubble and squeak, rumbledethumps, kailkenny).
 Essentially it is a mixture of potatoes…and cabbage!
 Since I was asked to bring a main dish meal I added sauages to the mix.
 It is traditionally served in Ireland for Halloween.

 Main Dish Colcannon